Introduction

 It is impossible to prove inexistence

 Another stance is to say that God is an abstract being.
 He does not interact with the world, he does not succumb to the laws of nature, and he is not bound by what people think or write about him.
 In such a setting, theism can indeed not be proven false.
 There is nothing that can prove that God, as an abstract being that does not interact with the world, does not exist.
 As the attentive reader will immediately notice, however, this means that theism is not falsifiable.
-This entails that theism is meaningless.
-Theism does not make any predictions about the world.
-It is just a hypothesis without any consequences.
+This entails that theism does not make any predictions about the world, and is hence meaningless.
+Theism is just a hypothesis without any consequences.

 To argue with a man who has renounced the use of reason is like administering medicine to the dead, or, for that matter, endeavoring to convert an atheist by scripture.

-Sam Harris points out that believers commonly understand this: Tell a devout Christian that his wife is cheating on him, or that frozen yoghurt can make a man invisible, and he is likely to require as much evidence as anyone else, and to be persuaded only to the extent that you give it.
-Tell him that the book he keeps by his bed was written by an invisible deity who will punish him with fire for eternity if he fails to accepts its every incredible claim about the universe, and he seems to require no evidence whatsoever 27.
+American neuroscientist Sam Harris points out that believers commonly understand this: Tell a devout Christian that his wife is cheating on him, or that frozen yogurt can make a man invisible, and he is likely to require as much evidence as anyone else, and to be persuaded only to the extent that you give it.
+Tell him that the book he keeps by his bed was written by an invisible deity who will punish him with fire for eternity if he fails to accepts its every incredible claim about the universe, and he seems to require no evidence whatsoever 98.

 It annoys me that [you claim that] the burden of proof is on us.
 It should be “You came up with the idea.
 Why do you believe it?”